강의

 What you will gain after the course

-• You can learn the operating principles of the virtual memory system, memory barrier, and cache, which are core functions that constitute RISC-V.
+• You can learn the operating principles of virtual memory systems, memory barriers, and caches, which are core features that make up RISC-V.

-• How the RISC-V architecture is utilized in operating system kernels, such as the Linux kernel, can be understood.
+• You can learn how the RISC-V architecture is utilized in operating system kernels such as the Linux kernel.

 Notice 🎯

-To commemorate the launch of Korea's first RISC-V course, we are issuing 30% discount coupons (limited to the first 100 people).
+To celebrate the launch of Korea's first RISC-V course, we're issuing a 30% discount coupon (limited to the first 100 people).

-Recently, the RISC-V architecture, an open source-based CPU architecture, has been emerging.
-If you look at IT-related press articles or news, you can immediately see the following content:
+Recently, RISC-V architecture, an open-source based CPU architecture, has been emerging.
+You can immediately see the following content in IT-related press articles and news:

-• nVidia, Intel, and Qualcomm, among other big tech companies, are developing RISC-V-based products (chipsets).
+• Big tech companies like nVidia, Intel, and Qualcomm are developing RISC-V-based products (chipsets).

-• The number of startup companies in Korea designing various chips using RISC-V is increasing, and the proportion of developing products based on RISC-V devices is growing.
+• The number of startup companies designing various chips using RISC-V is increasing domestically, and the proportion of developing RISC-V device-based products is growing.

 • By 2026, 15 billion devices are expected to be released based on RISC-V.

-• In graduate school (processor design), various research is being conducted using toolkits that can design RISC-V CPUs.
+• Graduate schools (processor design) are conducting various research using toolkits that can design RISC-V CPUs.

 The proportion of embedded and system software companies developing products using RISC-V CPU architecture is increasing.
-Therefore, job seekers need to prepare for RISC-V-related questions in technical interviews.
+As a result, job seekers need to prepare for RISC-V in technical interviews as well.

-• I don't know what's important among the vast content that makes up RISC-V
+• I don't know what's important among the vast amount of content that makes up RISC-V

-• I'm not sure which features among the components that make up RISC-V are utilized in real-world projects
+• I don't know which features among the components that make up RISC-V are actually used in real-world projects

-• No matter how hard you read the RISC-V specification document, it's difficult to understand right away
+• Even if you read the RISC-V specification documents diligently, they are difficult to understand right away

-• It's difficult to understand what the term RISC-V itself means when explaining RISC-V
+• It's difficult to understand what the terms used to explain RISC-V actually mean

-This lecture is the third lecture in the Learning RISC-V Architecture through Debugging series, covering content to become a system software developer capable of earning a high salary beyond the beginner level - explaining memory systems (virtual memory, memory barriers, cache) and Hypervisor Extension features.
+This course is the third course in the Learning RISC-V Architecture through Debugging series, covering content to become a system software developer at a level that can command a high salary beyond beginner level - explaining memory systems (virtual memory, memory barriers, cache) and Hypervisor Extension features.

-You can check the complete RISC-V architecture lecture in the roadmap - 'RISC-V Architecture for System Software Developers' course.
+You can check the complete RISC-V architecture course in the roadmap - 'RISC-V Architecture for System Software Developers' course.

 Key Differentiating Points of the Course